trailofbits/spf-query/README.md

 [![Test Coverage](https://codeclimate.com/github/trailofbits/spf-query/badges/coverage.svg)](https://codeclimate.com/github/trailofbits/spf-query)
 [![Build Status](https://travis-ci.org/trailofbits/spf-query.svg)](https://travis-ci.org/trailofbits/spf-query)

-The `spf-query` library searches the spf records for a host.
+The `spf-query` library searches the [SPF] records for a host.
 We assume the host uses standard spf 'selectors', and also check if they use their own 'selector'.

 ## Examples